carpentries/instructor-training-bonus-modules/_extras/Recipe.md

     * What to do in the event of a connection failure
     * How to ask questions
     * Other instructions related to workshop mechanics, including recommended window arrangement
-    * A link to The Carpentries Code of Conduct
+    * Links to The Carpentries Code of Conduct as well as your workshop website
 * Add a link to your Etherpad to your **workshop website**.
 * For a self-organised workshop, be sure to submit your [workshop request form](https://amy.carpentries.org/forms/self-organised/).
 * **Email your learners** with everything they need to know in advance of the workshop.